WDI-SEA/notes/06-ruby-rails/rails-intro/readme.md

 rails new name_of_the_app
 ```

 If we want to use a different database (ie postgres) we need to specify it using the -d flag followed by the database name.
 By default, Rails uses SQLite, which is unideal for most web applications.
-While Rspec can be used in conjunction with Rails, we'll focus only on creating applications with no tests.
+We'll specify postgresql for our apps.

 ```
 rails new name_of_the_app -d postgresql